Aaron-Bopp/TIM/40_Evergreens/My Deconstruction journey.md

 [[Realism must acknowledge optimism's existence and effectiveness]]

-My feelings being a follower of Jesus have somewhat mellowed with time, but my feelings towards the church has not, and I still believe [[The biblical christian God is evil and does not deserved to be worshipped]]
+My feelings being a follower of Jesus have somewhat mellowed with time, but my feelings towards the church has not, and I still believe [[The biblical christian God is evil and does not deserve to be worshipped]]

 Additionally I believe [[Worldviews are wrong if they make life seem easy and simple]] and that [[Christianity]] is one such worldview:
 -  [[Christians struggle to feel empathy because they must believe that non-christians are going to hell]] creates a [[cognitive dissonance]] that is unhealthy